 - Any salary or package negotiations with the candidate need to be discussed via AboutTheJob

 - Where applicable, the placement fee is due on the last working day before the candidate starts (The invoice is raised as soon as a start date has been agreed).

-- If the candidate leaves the company within 6 weeks of their start date, a one-time refund of 50% of the fee will be issued and paid within 28 days.
+- If the candidate leaves the company within 4 weeks of their start date, a one-time refund of 50% of the fee will be issued and paid within 28 days.
+If the candidate leaves in the 2nd month (up to 8 weeks from start date), a refund of 25% will be issued and paid within 28 days.

 - Once the invoice has been raised, payment is required